 Ireland’s CAP Strategic Plan has a budget of just under €10 billion for the 2023-27 period, with about 60% allocated to direct income support and 40% to sectoral support and rural development measures.

-Nearly €7.5 billion comes from the EU budget, with €3 billion reserved for specific goals that support climate objectives through eco-schemes, biodiversity initiatives on farms, and rural development projects.
+Nearly €7.5 billion comes from the EU budget, including around €3 billion reserved for specific climate-related goals such as eco-schemes, biodiversity initiatives on farms, and rural development projects.

-CAP Strategic Plans can be amended to address evolving environmental and economic needs, usually as a result of feedback from farmers and other stakeholders.
-Ireland’s strategic plan has been amended three times, most recently to enhance support for young farmers, increase biodiversity funding, and provide greater flexibility to address challenges such as extreme weather.
+Under CAP rules, Strategic Plans can be amended to respond to changing environmental and economic priorities or feedback from farmers and other stakeholders.
+Ireland’s plan has been amended several times to strengthen support for young farmers, boost biodiversity funding, and increase flexibility in responding to challenges such as extreme weather.

-The Irish Strategic Plan aims to reduce the income gap between farming and other sectors of the economy.
-Over €590 million is dedicated to promoting a more balanced distribution of support towards small and medium sized farms.
+The Irish Strategic Plan aims to reduce the income gap between farming and other economic sectors.
+Over €590 million is allocated to promoting a fairer distribution of support, particularly targeting small and medium-sized farms.

 - Increased mentoring and knowledge transfer